florentdestremau/symfonycon-turbo/README.md

 ## Frankenphp

-You can run the project using frankenphp using the command `make frankenphp` (requires docker usage).
+You can run the project with [frankenphp](https://github.com/dunglas/frankenphp) using the command `make frankenphp` (requires docker usage).